WRRV

-WRRV (92.7 FM) is a commercial radio station licensed to Middletown, New York and serving Orange County, including parts of the mid Hudson Valley and Catskills Mountains.
+WRRV (92.7 FM) is a commercial radio station licensed to Middletown, New York, and serving Orange County, including parts of the mid Hudson Valley and Catskill Mountains.
 The station is owned by Townsquare Media and broadcasts an alternative rock radio format.
 WRRV's programming is simulcast on 96.9 WRRB Arlington, New York which serves the Mid-Hudson Valley, north of WRRV's signal.

 WRRV has an effective radiated power (ERP) of 6,000 watts.
 Its transmitter tower is on the northwest edge of Middletown, off Monhegan Avenue.
 The studios and offices are in Poughkeepsie, on Pendell Road.

 History

 WALL-FM

 92.7 signed on the air in 1966 as WALL-FM, sister station to WALL (1340 AM).
-It originally had an easy listening sound, then simulcast the popular top 40 format of the AM side.
+It originally had an easy listening format, and later simulcast the popular top 40 format of the AM side.

 WALL top 40 alumni include Howard Hoffman (later at KABC Los Angeles, after serving as 770 WABC's last music disc jockey), Dave Charity, Larry Berger (both at New York City station WPLJ), future game show announcer Randy West in his first on-air job and radio host Jimmy Howes.

 The station was sold twice in its first decade of operation, to Oroco Communications in 1971 and Castle Communications Corporation in 1974.